Why the Cook Islands?

 For foodies, you’ll love the taste of just-picked tropical fruits, the freshest seafood you can find and the scrumptious local specialty ‘ika mata’ raw fish marinated in coconut cream and lime.
 Visit the Punanga Nui Markets on a Saturday for fresh produce and crafts, or pop into a village church on Sunday for a taste of contemporary Tonga, and a dose of electrifying soulful gospel.

-The Cook Islands offer some incredible nature experiences.
+The Cook Islands offer some incredible back to nature experiences.
 Rarotonga is only 32 kms in circumference, and a cycle through the lanes and tracks with local storytellers delivers a compelling and genuine experience, highlighting the rich history and heritage with a focus on music, myths and culture of the land.
 Take a cross-island trek through the interior of the island and hear about traditional medicines and local flora and fauna.
 In Aitutaki, snorkel or dive the infamous lagoon abundant with coral, fish and turtles.
 For those willing to go a little further afield (see below), the rewards are enormous.

 For those looking to venture off the beaten path, Atiu is an eco-lovers paradise.
 Its special appeal is the birdlife, festooned as it is with rare giant ferns and abundant foliage.
 The rarest, the Kopeka is a tiny swiftlet that navigates its flight in pitch black, sensing its journey using sonar.
 Found nowhere else in the world it lives inside the Anatakitaki limestone caves that edge the island.
 A walk through the caves is like entering a prehistoric cathedral from Lord of the Rings.
 Stalagmites and stalactites carve a pathway through crystal clear pools of water.
 It’s not hard to see why the caves are considered sacred and has traditionally been used as an ancestral burial site.